lavanyaag23/Leetcode-Solutions/Contests/README.md

 ## 📈 Progress

-- **Problems Solved:** **1**
+- **Problems Solved:** **2**

 - 🟢 Easy: **0**
-- 🟡 Medium: **1**
+- 🟡 Medium: **2**
 - 🔴 Hard: **0**

 ---

 ## 🚀 Next Goal

-Continue participating in LeetCode contests and solving more challenging problems to improve algorithmic thinking and competitive programming skills.
+Continue participating in LeetCode contests, solve more challenging problems, and strengthen speed, accuracy, and optimization skills under contest conditions.

 ---

-⭐ **Every contest problem is a step towards becoming a better problem solver.**
+⭐ **Every contest problem is an opportunity to learn, optimize, and grow as a competitive programmer.**